salomellabres/openduck/README.md

                                      [-water WATERS_TO_RETAIN] [-fl] [-F FORCE_CONSTANT_EQ]
                                      [-n SMD_CYCLES] [-m MD_LENGTH] [-W WQB_THRESHOLD]
                                      [-v INIT_VELOCITIES] [-d INIT_DISTANCE]

+Full Dynamic Undocking protocol in openMM.
+The ligand, receptor and solvation box are parametrized with the specified parameters.
+If specified, the receptor is reduced to a chunked pocket.
+After equilibration, seriate iterations md and smd cycles are performed until the WQB or max_cycles threshold is reached.

 optional arguments:
   -h, --help            show this help message and exit